singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #425.
 13.4    Consider the usage of primitive types.
 How else might they differ in terms of how you can use the types?
 - #426.
 12.11   Can we allocate this instead as a contiguous block of memory?
 - #427.
 12.8    This data structure  can be pictured  as a binary tree, but it's not necessarily.
 What if there's a loop in the structure?
 - #428.
-14.7    You probably need a list of students, their courses, and another table building a relation­ ship between students and courses.
+14.7    You probably need a list of students, their courses, and another table building a relationship between students and courses.
 Note that this is a many-to-many relationship.
 - #429.
 15.6    The keyword synchronized ensures that two threads cannot execute synchronized methods on the same instance at the same time.
 - #430.
 13.5    Consider how they might differ in terms of the order of iteration through the keys.
 Why might you want one option instead of the others?
 - #431.
 14.3    First try to get a list of the IDs (just the IDs) of all the relevant apartments.